PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 ### Starting the Client

-The XRCE-DDS client module ([microdds-client](../modules/modules_system.md#microdds-client)) is included by default in all firmware and the simulator.
+The XRCE-DDS client module ([uxrce_dds_client](../modules/modules_system.md#uxrce_dds_client)) is included by default in all firmware and the simulator.
 This must be started with appropriate settings for the communication channel that you wish to use to communicate with the agent.

 :::note
-The simulator automatically starts the client on localhost UDP port `8888` using the default microdds namespace.
+The simulator automatically starts the client on localhost UDP port `8888` using the default uxrce-dds namespace.
 :::

 The configuration can be done using the [Micro XRCE-DDS parameters](../advanced_config/parameter_reference.md#micro-xrce-dds):